jcmnunes/josenunes.dev/src/blog/eulers-number/index.md

 e = \lim_{dx \rightarrow 0} \left(1 + dx\right) ^ {1/dx}
 $$

-And finally, we can see that for an exponential function of base $e$:
+Finally, we can see that for an exponential function of base $e$:

 $$
 \frac{d}{dx}e^{x} = e^{x}